Geometry and topology of geometric limits I: Proofs of Theorems

 In both cases, if every sequence of properly embedded connected horizontal surfaces tending to $e$ is eventually contained in $R' \times [0,1)$, then $R' \times [0,1)$ constitutes a neighbourhood of $e$, contradicting the assumption that $e$ is wild.
 Suppose that this is not the case.
 Then some component $c$ of $\Fr R'$ is not homotopic to a core curve of an annulus component of $\partial M$ tending to $e$.
 Therefore, we can repeat the above argument replacing $A$ with $c\times [0,1) \subset R' \times [0,1)$ and get a larger subsurface $R''$ properly containing $R'$ and an leaf-preserving embedding $R'' \times [0,1)$ such that $R'' \times \{t\}$ tends to $e$ as $t \rightarrow 1$.
 Since the topological type of $S$ is fixed, in finite steps, this process terminates, and we get a neighbourhood of $e$ in the form $R_0 \times [0,1)$ for some essential subsurface $R_0$ of $S$ (which might be $S$ itself) such that $\Fr R_0 \times [0,1)$ lies on $\partial M$.
 By our definition of brick decomposition of $M$ this $R_0 \times [0,1)$ is contained in one brick and $e$ must be simply degenerate.
 This contradicts the assumption that $e$ is wild. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor_b}] By Theorem \ref{thm_a}, there is a brick manifold $M$ having the properties listed in the theorem with a bi-Lipschitz homeomorphism $g: M \rightarrow N_0$.
-By Lemma \ref{l_21}, $M$ has at most countably many ends, so does $N_0$.
+By Lemma \ref{l_21}, $M$ has at most countably many ends; hence so does $N_0$.

 Now, we turn to the second statement of our corollary.
 Let $x$ be a point in the convex core of $N_0$ and $y$ a point in $M$ with $g(y)=x$.
 We can assume that $y$ does not lie in a geometrically finite brick since $x$ is contained in the convex core.
 Let $H_x$ be a properly embedded connected horizontal surface containing $x$.
 If $y$ is contained in $\cv_\infty[k_u]$ for a constant $k_u$ as in the proof of Theorem \ref{thm_a}, then $x$ is contained in the $\varepsilon_1$-Margulis tube and we are done.
-Otherwise take a shortest loop $c_x$ on $H_x \setminus \cv_\infty[k_u]$ passing through $x$.
-Recall that the modulus of horizontal surfaces outside $\cv_\infty[k_u]$ are bounded.
-Therefore, the length of $c_x$ is bounded uniformly from above.
+Otherwise, take a shortest loop $c_x$ on $H_x \setminus \cv_\infty[k_u]$ passing through $x$.
+Recall that the moduli of the horizontal surfaces outside $\cv_\infty[k_u]$ are uniformly bounded.
+Therefore, the length of $c_x$ is bounded uniformly from above by a constant depending only on $\chi(S)$.
 Since $g$ is a $K$-Lipschitz map, the length of $g(c_x)$ is also bounded uniformly from above.
-This shows the injectivity radius at $x$ is uniformly bounded from above. \end{proof}
+This shows that the injectivity radius at $x$ is uniformly bounded from above by a constant depending only on $\chi(S)$. \end{proof}